Updated: Sep 6

 Beware of Alligators!

 Unlike the more threatening crocodiles of Steve Irwin fame, Lowcountry alligators are not especially aggressive animals unless threatened.
 However, you never know what a gator may consider "threatening".
-My friend Ellie was attacked by an 8-foot alligator last September while walking her dog in her own Hilton Head Island backyard.
+My friend was attacked by an 8-foot alligator last September while walking her dog in her own Hilton Head Island backyard.
 By her own admission, she was walking too close to the lagoon that backs her property when the creature burst from the water--undoubtedly seeing her small pet as a potential snack.
-The dog escaped unharmed, but poor Ellie slipped into the lagoon where the gator managed to break both of her legs.
+The dog escaped unharmed, but my poor friend slipped into the lagoon where the gator managed to break both of her legs.
 Thankfully, neighbors heard her cries for help and pulled her to safety.
-I am happy to say that, after several months of rehab, Ellie is back on her feet and doing just fine.
+I am happy to say that, after several months of rehab, she is back on her feet and doing just fine.
 The same cannot be said for the guilty gator, who was euthanized after the attack.

 Most of us here on the Sea Islands and its nearby mainland love our alligators.
 After all, their species was here before we were.
 Visitors love spotting them, too, and they do make fun vacation photos--from a safe distance (gators can move faster than you think!).
 But please use caution!
-Ellie's advice to anyone living in or visiting the Lowcountry is to "never walk small animals or children near any lagoon.
+My now-recovered friend's advice to anyone living in or visiting the Lowcountry is to "never walk small animals or children near any lagoon.
 Also, while walking near water, be very aware of possible gator activity, especially during mating season as they are frequently seen walking from one lagoon to another."

 I would add that you should never feed a wild alligator, as that disrupts its natural routine and lures it toward people as it comes to associate humans as sources of food.
 Remember that alligator harassment (including feeding or teasing the animal) is taken seriously down here and involves hefty fines and possible jail time.
 Leave the gator alone, and it will likely do the same for you.
 That way you can both live to see another beautiful day in the Lowcountry.